leelabcnbc/thesis-yimeng-v2/README.md

 ##### ImageNet 8K

 Run the following files under `$ROOT/scripts/training/yuanyuan_8k_a_3day/maskcnn_polished_with_rcnn_k_bl`.
-These files in total will train some extra models.
+These files in total may train some extra models.
 But these form the minimal set of files required to cover all models used in the paper.

 * `submit_20200530.py`